 Stay discreet with edibles and vape pens

-First and foremost, common knowledge dictates that vape pens and edibles are your greatest allies.
+First and foremost, common knowledge dictates that vape pens and edibles are best when looking for discrete cannabis rituals.
 While smoking cannabis flower is a time-honored tradition, when you’re traveling, cannabis flower can be a conspicuous thing to carry.
-At the minimum, you’ll need a bowl and a lighter, and an odor-proof (and preferably child-proof) container to keep your greenery safely concealed.
+At the minimum, you’ll need a bowl, a lighter, and an odor-proof (and preferably child-proof) container to keep your greenery safely stored.

 Vape pens are great because: